Salisbury Township, Lancaster County, Pennsylvania

 Salisbury Township is a township in east central Lancaster County, Pennsylvania, United States.
 The population was 11,531 at the 2020 census.

 History

 Salisbury Township was carved out of Pequea Township in 1729 and named for Salisbury, England.
 Though still mostly agricultural, it has been a center of commerce and industry of Lancaster County, with nickel mining beginning in 1718 and a more profitable limestone mining beginning soon after.

 White Chimneys was listed on the National Register of Historic Places in 1975.

 Geography

-According to the United States Census Bureau, the township has a total area of 108.4 sqkm, all of it recorded as land.
+According to the U.S. Census Bureau, the township has a total area of 108.4 sqkm, all of which is land.
 Unincorporated communities in the township include Mountain Top, South Hermitage, Mount Airy, Springville, Spring Garden, Salisbury Heights, White Horse, Cains, Buena Vista, Buyerstown, Jacksonville, Gap, Limeville, and parts of Cambridge and New Milltown.